 Alexey A. Maslov — Ph.D., Professor, Acting Director of the Institute of Far Eastern Studies of Russian Academy of Sciences, professor of the School of Asian Studies at HSE University.
 Russia.
 Research interests: Chinese culture and modern socio-political development, religious and cultural traditions of Chinese civilization.
 Awards: the Certificate of Merit of HSE University (April 2019); Honorary title “Honorary Worker of Education of the City of Moscow” (October 2017); Certificate of honor of HSE University (November 2014); “The Best Lecturer of the Year” (2019, 2018, 2016, 2014, 2013, 2012, 2011).

-Subject QS Summit on Modern Languages and Linguistics “Languages and Migration in the Context of Globalization” at RUDN University, December 15-17, 2020.
+Subject QS Summit on Modern Languages and Linguistics “Languages and Migration in a Globalized World” at RUDN University, December 15-17, 2020.